-This is so, because C# allows defining local variables, which names match with fields of the class.
-If this happens, we say that the scope of the local variable overlays the field variable (scope overlapping).
+This is so, because C# allows defining local variables, which have the same name as the fields of the class.
+In such case, we say that the scope of the local variable overlaps the field variable (scope overlapping).

-Therefore the scope of the local variable myValue with value 5 overlapped the scope of the field variable in the class.
-Then, when we print we will get the local variable value.
+Therefore, the scope of the local variable myValue with value 5 overlaps the scope of the field variable in the class.
+When we print it, we get the value of the local variable.

-Despite this, sometimes it is required use the field instead the local variable with the same name.
-In this case, to retrieve the value of the field, we use the reserved word this.
-For this purpose we access the field by using the "dot" operator, applied to the reserved word this.
-In this way, we say deliberately that we want to use the field of the class, and not the local variable with the same name.
+Sometimes, it is required to use the field instead of the local variable with the same name.
+In this case, we retrieve the value of the field by using the reserved word this and access the field by using the "dot" operator.
+In this way, we say explicitly that we want to use the field of the class and not the local variable with the same name.

-Let’s take a look again at our example relate to the printing of the value myValue:
+Let’s take a look again at our example and the printing of myValue: